-- Course objectives are aligned with some or all of the learning objectives of the Graduate/Professional/Capstone Certificate in Global Health (see above and Appendix A).
+- Course objectives are aligned with some or all of the learning objectives of the Graduate/Professional/Capstone Certificate in Global Health (see page 4).

 - A substantial portion of the course content pertains to health in an international setting or deals with international/underserved populations in the U.S.